 What to Do: Enjoy famous Italian opera under the summer sky during Verona’s Summer Opera Festival held in the Arena di Verona.

-Tried many gastronomic and Michelin star restaurant but this one was definitely one of the best I ever been too.
-Superb – friendly and attentive service and beautiful carefully prepared food.
+Tried many gastronomic and Michelin starred restaurants but this one was definitely one of the best I ever been too.
+Superb - friendly and attentive service and beautiful carefully prepared food.
 Highly recommended to anyone!

 Even though this is a pizzeria, you are still going to be expanding your notion of Italian food.
 Pizza isn’t just flat and topped in Verona, at the Corte Farina, the chef serves a rolled pizza called a sfilatino, which is filled with zucchini and cheese inside.
 You have to try this!
 It is super-yum!

 Looking for a farm to table lunch?
 This is the right address for you.
 Al Bersagliere is the typical local tavern in the heart of Verona where you can enjoy simple and traditional fares cooked with love by Mrs. Marina.
 The cellar, dating back to the 1200 with its wealth of Valpolicella wines is a must visit that will enrich your experience.